Develop Excel Automation Add-ins (user-defined functions)

 Open the project type library (View | Type Library menu).
 Add a new method to the type library and define its parameters.

-Adding an Excel UDF to the add-in type library
+Adding your Excel UDF to the add-in type library

 Click the Refresh button and write your code to the TcoMyExcelAutomationAddin1.MyFunc function: